-The Life Sciences Law Review - Chapter Russia28 April 2021
+The Life Sciences Law Review (Chapter Russia)2 March 2022

 The Russian life sciences framework is primarily shaped by the Federal Law of 12 April 2010 No. 61-FZ on turnover of medicines (the Pharmaceutical Law) and the Federal Law of 21 November 2011 No. 323-FZ on the principles of healthcare of citizens in the Russian Federation (the Healthcare Law).
 The Ministry of Healthcare of the Russian Federation (MoH) is the primary regulatory body and its subsidiary, the Federal Service for Surveillance in Healthcare (Roszdravnadzor), is the enforcement authority.

-From 1 January 2021, the registration of medicines is governed by the Eurasian legislation, namely under the Eurasian Economic Commission Council Decision of 3 November 2016, ‘On rules of registration and examination of drugs for medical use’ (the Eurasian Rules).
+From 1 January 2021, the relations on registration of medicines are governed by the Eurasian legislation, namely under the Eurasian Economic Commission Council Decision of 3 November 2016 'On rules of registration and examination of drugs for medical use' (the Eurasian Rules).

 More detailed aspects of life sciences regulation are provided in the by-laws of the government and the MoH (including the good practices).

-Aspects of the life sciences industry related to intellectual property (IP) are codified in the Russian Civil Code.
+Aspects of the life sciences industry related to intellectual propery (IP) are codified in the Russian Civil Code.

 General issues on state procurement contracts are subject to regulation by the Civil Code, while the detailed regulation on state tenders and procurement contracts (including aspects related to the supply of pharmaceuticals) are provided for in the Federal Law of 5 April 2013 No. 44-FZ on the contractual system for the supply of goods, work and services for meeting state and municipal needs.